 With support and safety, we can do hard things.
 With the love and support of another, we can do hard things like say no to sugar.
 We can say no to sugar and start the step by step process of building the internal refuge that offers true stress relief, comfort, soothing, and security.

-In my 30 day sugar course, The 30 Day Lift, I offer daily audios that support you in building this internal refuge so you can transition into a low or no sugar diet.
+In my 30 day sugar course, Emerge, I offer daily audios that support you in building this internal refuge so you can transition into a low or no sugar diet.
 These audios are like a holding tank – where you feel held and supported so that you can move through the pull and cravings for sugar.
 It offers a refuge for you to lean on and lean in as you begin building this refuge inside.

 So rather than going from the refuge of sugar to nothing – which can feel like an empty abyss – you move from the refuge of sugar into the refuge of connection.
-You feel held through the transition into a low or no sugar diet.
-Frankly, it’s this holding that makes the transition possible.
+This holding helps makes the transition possible.

-This is how one woman describes her experience in doing The 30 Day Lift:
+This is how one woman describes her experience in doing the course: